 CISS shares the bold vision of Scotland’s National Centre for Languages and of the Scottish Government’s China Engagement Strategy.
 We create opportunities and widen access for learners in our schools and the wider community to develop the knowledge, skills and cultural awareness required of citizens in the globally interdependent world of the 21st century.

-We achieve this through our partnership with the Centre for Language Education and Cooperation and our network of Confucius Classroom hubs.
+We achieve this through our partnership with the Tianjin Municipal Education Commission and our network of Confucius Classroom hubs.
 The hubs provide high-quality, progressive language learning experiences for all as well as rich, inclusive opportunities for personal development which promote cultural understanding.
 We facilitate educational and cultural exchange and research between China and Scotland so that our two countries may continue to share expertise and learn from each other.

 - to provide strategic leadership, direction and professional learning for the Confucius Classroom Hubs.
 We do this to promote high quality language learning and teaching experiences in line with Scotland's national priorities.